FishChipos/PSD-Finpro-Kelompok-8/synthsim/README.md

+# Synthesis and Simulation

-Put your folders for synthesis and simulation here (Vivado, Quartus Prime, Questa Prime, Modelsim, etc.)
+Put folders and files for synthesis and simulation here (Vivado, Quartus Prime, Questa Prime, Modelsim, etc.)